 How Long Should A HIIT Workout Be?

-Whether you’re new to the fitness scene or you’ve been working out forever, you have probably heard of HIIT.
+Whether you’re just starting out or you’ve been training forever, you have probably heard of a HIIT workout.

-High-Intensity Interval Training, also known as HIIT, has become a popular type of workout.
-It can be very effective to help you reach your fitness goals BUT, like many things health-related, there can be some confusion about how these workouts should actually be done.
+High Intensity Interval Training, also known as HIIT, has become a popular type of workout.
+It can be very effective to help you reach your fitness goals BUT, like many things health-related, there can be some confusion about how a HIIT cardio workout should be done and whether a short workout is effective.

 I’m going to help clear up some of this confusion, covering questions like ‘how long should a HIIT workout be?’ and ‘how often should you do them?’ —so keep reading for my answers!